EdwinZM/iss_overhead_notifier/README.md

 # iss_overhead_notifier

-Whenever the ISS is around +5 of -5 degrees of your position, you'll receive a notification telling you to look up to see.
+Whenever the ISS is around your position, you'll receive a notification telling you to look up to see.